ChalleNGe

 Youth Partners

-• Evolve CIC: Karen Hunter, Evolve CIC
+• Evolve CIC: Karen Swan, Evolve CIC

 • Helping Kids Achieve: Keiren Thompson, Director